 After three years on the road, I stayed home the next year and played for my high school team.
 In addition to both JV and varsity practices, I practiced every day with the Waterloo Black Hawks.
 Three-a-days were definitely tough, but each one made me a better goaltender.
 But I didn’t start a single varsity hockey game my freshman year.
 That next season, I had the option of staying in Iowa and trying to practice with the local USHL team, the Waterloo Black Hawks, or playing in Chicago for the Midwest Elite Hockey League.
 The opportunity was too good to pass up.
 I talked it over with my family and they gave me their support right from the beginning.

 It was just a matter of getting the logistics worked out.

 During the first few months, we found an unfurnished house for rent, and either my mom, dad, or aunt would stay with me while somebody else stayed back home in Iowa with my sister.
 It was exhausting, but we worked it out.
 Moving to a new city, a new school and a new house was tough, but it made me appreciate time with my family that much more.
 The season went well, but it was definitely a relief to go back home after it was over.

-The following season was even harder.
-I had been drafted to play for Waterloo in the USHL, but I wound up splitting time between home and Chicago because the Young Americans had also invited me back to play for a second year.
 This time it wasn’t so easy to find a house or create a convenient family schedule.
 So we ended up living for part of the year in a hotel.
 And trust me, it wasn’t a nice one.

 Parents don’t want to live with their teenage kid in a hotel room.
 That sucks.
 It takes a mental toll.
 It was difficult for my entire family.
 Even my sister, who had to deal with everybody only being together during holidays, or sometimes on hockey weekends.
 She probably grew up just as fast as me during those years.
 She’s the unsung hero.